PROSITE logo

 - Regions involved in binding a molecule (ADP/ATP, GDP/GTP, calcium, DNA, etc.) or another protein.

-We then try to find a short (not more than four or five residues long) conserved sequence which is part of a region known to be important or which include biologically significant residue(s).
+We then try to find a short (not more than four or five residues long) conserved sequence which is part of a region known to be important or which includes biologically significant residue(s).
 We call the pattern(s) created at this stage the 'core' pattern(s).
-The most recent version of the Swiss-Prot part of UniProtKB is then scanned with these core pattern(s).
+The most recent version of UniProtKB/Swiss-Prot is then scanned with these core pattern(s).
 If a core pattern will detect all the proteins under consideration and none (or very few) of the other proteins, we can stop at this stage and use the core pattern as a bona fide signature.
 In most cases we are not so lucky and we pick up a lot of extra sequences which clearly do not belong to the group of proteins under consideration.
 A further series of scans, involving a gradual increase in the size of the pattern, is then necessary.
 In some cases we never manage to find a good pattern and we have to retry with a core pattern from a different part of the sequence.
 It must also be noted that we take particular attention to try to avoid 'false' patterns.
 We will use an example to describe what we call a 'false' pattern:

 Let us assume that we have a partial alignment of three sequences around an active site residue (in this example an histidine whose position is marked with an asterisk) as shown below: